-This week I am going to share with you a very simple and beginner friendly pattern and video tutorial on how to make a boho-inspired crochet baby cardigan.
-The collection of my boho inspired patterns is slowly growing and this is already my fourth pattern from in a row from that set of patterns.
-If you like this one, then you should definitely check out the rest of them too.
+This week I am going to share with you a simple and beginner-friendly pattern and video tutorial on how to make a boho-inspired crochet baby cardigan.
+The collection of my boho-inspired patterns is slowly growing, and this is already my fourth pattern from in a row from that collection of patterns.
+If you like this one, then you should check out the rest of them too.

 Here is what you will need for this project (The following links are affiliate links.
-Purchasing through this links earns me a small commission with no extra cost to you.
+Purchasing through these links earns me a small commission at no extra cost to you.
 This is one of the ways I earn money so I can make my patterns available for free here on my blog.)

 - CROCHET HOOK: 4.0 mm or G/6 crochet hook